openstack-archive/collectd-openstack-plugins/doc/source/GSG.rst

   "internalURL".

   | CEILOMETER_URL_TYPE "internalURL"

+* If you would like to enable any additional features please follow the instructions provided in the "Additional Features" section below before moving on to the next step.

 Now, you can restart the collectd service and the plugin for ceilometer should be working with collectd.